 Owning a website or blog has its own responsibilities.
 You just can’t upload and forget about it.
-If you want to run smoothly and successfully, you must need to maintain it on a regular basis.
+If you want to run smoothly and successfully, you just need to maintain it on a regular basis.
 For this, you need to keep a keen eye on its performance.
-Google offers various tools to collect and analyze data of your website.
+Google offers various tools to collect and analyze data on your website.
 You would have probably heard of Google Analytics and Google Search Console before.

 These both tools are free to use for people maintaining a website.
 You will get valuable insights about the website using this tool.